Figure Skate Boot & Blade Care

 - Riedell Laces: Your beautiful boots deserve only the best, so Riedell’s spun Poly and Nylon laces last longer and don’t tear as easily as others.
 Available in white, beige and black.
 Find the length that is right for your Riedell Skates with our lace chart.

 - Three-Way Boot Care System: Keeping your skates in great shape is as easy as 1, 2, 3!
 This extensive three-way boot care system works together (or separately) to keep your Riedell’s looking great!
-Whittemore Heel and Sole Enamel surrounds Riedell’s cork heels and soles with a waterproof finish, and Lexol® Leather Conditioner maintains the leather’s sheen and softness.
+Whittemore Heel and Sole Enamel surrounds Riedell’s cork heels and soles with a waterproof polish, and Lexol® Leather Conditioner maintains the leather’s sheen and softness.
 Lastly, Silicone Protectant prevents moisture buildup in the leather.

 - Sno Seal®: is a beeswax-based waterproofing formula that protects boots from moisture build up.
 The formula dries as solid wax, so it stays on your boot longer to keep your whole boot dry, warm and light.